garetroy/TeamBuilder2.0/README.md

   following entry boxes:

   * Path to csv: the path to your csv input file.
 This is the file containing all of your student's survey data.

   * Path to roster: the path to a roster file.
-See the section on roster specifications for details on how to format the roster file.
+See the section labeled [**Other**](#Other) for details on how to format the roster file.

   * Path to output: the path to the output directory.

   * Team size: the desried team size.
 If the number of students is not divisible by this target size, then the excess students will be distributed among the allocated teams, resulting in some teams being one larger than the desired team size.

 **Running the Program**